 When I first heard about the World’s Largest Coal Shovel in Rich Hill, Missouri I had in my head a giant snow shovel.
 You know what I mean, a long metal shaft darting high in to the sky attached to a bright red plastic blade big enough for kids to sled down.
 Instead, I got this:

-That is far from the vision I had in my head on my Missouri road trip years ago, not at all the world’s largest snow shovel.
+That is far from the vision of the biggest shovel in the world that I had in my head on my Missouri road trip years ago, not at all the world’s largest snow shovel.
 But the World’s Largest Coal Shovel (also affectionally known as “Big Mouth”) was just as impressive.
 (And, I suppose, big enough for kids to sled down…or at least crawl in for a touristy photo.)